chahal-navi/Evaluation-Awareness-Compact-LLMs/README.md

 Our experiments demonstrate:

 - Increasing reliance on semantic reasoning as model size increases.
-- Strong structural dependence in smaller models.
+- Strong structural dependence across all compact LLMs.
 - More distributed representations in larger compact models.
 - Consistent improvements using the proposed dual-pathway intervention over either prompt editing or activation steering alone.